 David Cooke, author of the mysterious 'The BBFC Code'

 The BBFC's director, David Cooke, first saw a rough cut of The Da Vinci Code in early April 2006, and the version of the film seen was practically silent at the time.
 Cooke concluded that the film appeared to pose no issues at 12A, and the

-screen.
+seen on screen.
 For example, many of the blows occurred below frame or the moments of impact were not explicitly seen.
-What was creating the impression of strong violence was in fact the loud and realistic sound effects, including sounds of bones breaking,
+What was creating the impression of strong violence was in fact the loud and realistic sound effects, including sounds of bones

 It is interesting to note that the musical score was not mentioned by the BBFC at this point, yet at the same time as this second examination of the film, an unnamed Sony source was quoted as saying: